Asia Rugby Sevens Series

 The Asia Rugby Sevens Series is an annual series of regional rugby sevens tournaments run by Asia Rugby featuring national sevens teams.
 It has been held regularly since 2009 to determine Asia's best men's national team in the sport of rugby sevens.

 History

 The first season of the competition began in 2009 with two events happening in Shanghai and Borneo.
 In the first season, Japan took out the trophy after taking out the Borneo Sevens and finishing runner up in Shanghai.

 Tournaments

+Asia Rugby Sevens Series

 Tournaments that have featured as ranking events in the Asian Sevens Series include: